ATTR 422: Athletic Injury Assessment II - Head, Spine, Thorax

 1. Use appropriate terminology to communicate information about athletic injuries.

-2. Understand the accepted practice of the prevention of athletic injuries.
+2. List several accepted practices used in the prevention of athletic injuries.
 This involves physiological, anatomical and psychological implications.

 3. Competently assess injuries and suggest appropriate care for those injuries.